Storybook for Ember tutorial

 Now we can quickly check that the various environments of our application are working properly:

-# Run the test runner (Qunit) in a terminal: ember test --server # Run the frontend app proper on port 4200: ember start # Start the component explorer on port 6006: npm run storybook-dev
+# Run the test runner (Qunit) in a terminal: ember test --server # Run the frontend app proper on port 4200: yarn run start # Start the component explorer on port 6006: yarn run storybook-dev

 Our three frontend app modalities: automated test (Qunit), component development (Storybook), and the app itself.